 Dattani is the Joint Captain of the Middlesex Women’s Cricket team, playing both County and higher level cricket.
-She is part of the Kia Super League; serving on the impressive squad the Surrey Stars.
-It then seems that a future of playing for England is more an eventuality than a dream.
-“That is the hope!” she told us.
-“I’d love to one day play for the country.
-I actually began my cricketing journey way back at the tender age of 10 – I’d play a lot with my brother in the back garden.
-From there I joined a boy’s cricket team up until 14, before joining the local women’s cricket team – then known as Gunnersbury.”
-Dattani is also currently coaching both all-girls and boys teams.
+She is part of the Kia Super League; serving on the impressive Surrey Stars Squad.
+It's then more fitting to say that her future dream of playing for England is a natural eventuality.
+“That's definitely the hope!” she told us.
+“I’d love to one day play on behalf of the country.
+I actually began my cricketing journey at the tender age of 10 – I’d play a lot with my brother in the back garden, and from there I joined a boy’s cricket team, up until the age of 14, before joining the local women’s cricket team – then known as Gunnersbury.”
+Dattani is currently coaching both girls and boys teams.

 What’s your Favourite part of the Joint Captain role?